 18 Blogging Tools For Beginners

 Have you ever thought of becoming a blogger?
 If the answer is yes, then this post is for you.
-This post will also be good for you if you are a beginning blogger.
-I want to share with you 18 blogging tools for beginners.
+This post will also benefit you if you are a beginning blogger.
+I want to share 18 blogging tools for beginners with you.

 18 Blogging Tools for Beginners